Edge Storage

 Operations

-An operation refers to any exchang of data between a client and Edge Storage.
-Any and all actions related to buckets and objects, such as create, delete, list, and update, is considered an operation.
-Each time one of these methods is used, either through the API or the S3 protocol, an operation is logged.
+An operation refers to any data exchange between a client and Edge Storage.
+All actions related to buckets and objects, such as create, delete, list, and update, are considered an operation.
+Each time one of these methods is used, an operation is logged through the API or the S3 protocol.

-The current release of the Edge Storage offers the following operations:
+The current release of the Edge Storage offers operations listed below, depending on whether the Azion API or the S3 protocol is used.

 PostObject